coppertj/MusicPlayerCC/README.md

 -Global shuffle that will play the entire music folder and subfolders

 -Options menu for buffer size (improves audio quality/performance at the cost of accurate pause/skip/repeat button detection)

+NOTE: the buffer size is set to 1024*16 currently for max performance reasons, you can adjust this at line 404 to be lower if you want accurate pausing at the cost of audio glitches/the progressively louder audio bug.

 -HTML streaming from webserver